spatialos/online-services/docs/deployment-pool/usage.md

 ### Deploy and Run

 Apply the Deployment Pool configuration file to your cluster.
 Kubernetes will mount the Snapshot and Launch Configuration files within the Pod so the Deployment Pool will be able to read them.
 By default, these files are expected to be called "default_launch.json" and "default.snapshot".
-Edit the `deployment.yaml` if the files you uploaded had different names.
+Edit the `deployment.yaml` if the files you uploaded have different names.

 ```bash
 kubectl apply -f ./deployment-pool.yaml